-Prior to the execution of a formal contract subject to the Procurement Ordinance and this Procurement Manual, the Procurement Services Division Director shall establish a formal payment schedule and payment terms within the agreement.
+Prior to the execution of a formal contract subject to the Procurement Ordinance and this Manual, the the agreement.
 Such terms and conditions shall be consistent with the requirements of all applicable laws and the formal solicitation documents.

-10.1.
-After contract award, the County shall pay Contractors for the services rendered in accordance with the terms and conditions set forth in the Contract, in an amount not to exceed that authorized by each Purchase Order, contingent upon an appropriation by the Collier County Board of County Commissioners.
-The County shall promptly notify Contractors if the necessary appropriation is not made.
+Procurement Services Director shall establish a formal payment schedule and payment terms within accordance with the terms and conditions set forth in the Contract, in an amount not to exceed that authorized by each Purchase Order, contingent upon an appropriation by the Collier County Board of not made.
 No Contractor shall begin compensable work without an issued purchase order for the project.